Adirondack Cabin Rentals During

 Hiking opportunities abound on our private 30+-mile trail system, 3-mile nature trail and adjacent protected state forestland.
 Sightings of white-tail deer, the majestic blue heron and hearing the haunting calls of our loons create unforgettable memories.

-The Benson Trailhead of the famed 132-mile marked and
+The Benson Trailhead of the famed 133-mile marked and

-from our door and offers an amazing wilderness experience
+our property and offers an amazing wilderness experience

 kayak or row lazily, and perhaps fish for small mouth bass,